 11. Seiko SSC143 Solar Watch

 You’ll look great wearing this solar dress watch.
 The three chronograph dials add even more functionality to an already impressive timepiece and include a 60-minute timer, a second timer, and an alarm.
 The silver hour markers stand out nicely when the light shines on them and the minute and hour hands feature Lumibrite so you can read the time easily in the dark.
-The two-tone style of the watch case continues down into the watch bracelet.
+The two-tone style of the watch case continues down into the watch band.
 The design is showy without being too flashy.
 This is an edgy watch that will last you for years to come.

 12. Seiko SGF206 Gold-Tone Stainless Steel Dress Watch